marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 published: yes
 categories: jekyll update
 pygments: true
-summary: "This post presents a possible procedure to "snapshot" a Linux installation based on a boot partition and three LVM logical volumes for root, var and swap.
+summary: "This post presents a possible procedure to \"snapshot\" a Linux installation based on a boot partition and three LVM logical volumes for root, var and swap.
 This proves useful when an identical environment must be reproduced on a different machine sharing the same hardware configuration but without network connectivity.
-One of the requirements is to obtain the smallest possible "image", so that it can be easily transferred and rewritten on the second machine.
+One of the requirements is to obtain the smallest possible \"image\", so that it can be easily transferred and rewritten on the second machine.
 Such a procedure does entail a number of issues: all the machine specific parameters (e.g. /etc/hostname, MAC addresses in /etc/sysconfig/network-scripts) are deployed to the second machine